imAsparky/django-tag-fields/docs/custom_tagging.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The default ``GenericForeignKey`` used by ``django-tag-fields`` assume your
-tagged object use an integer primary key.
+tagged object uses an integer primary key.
 For non-integer primary key,
-your intermediary model must be a subclass of ``tag_fields.models.CommonGenericTaggedItemBase``
+your intermediary model must be a subclass of ``tag_fields.models.GenericFKTaggedItemThroughBase``
-with a field named ``"object_id"`` of the type of your primary key.
+with a field named ``object_id`` of the type of your primary key.

 For example, if your primary key is a string: